 An important ethical concern is that participants freely volunteer to participate in a research.
 This implies that the researcher, or any of his collaborators, does not exploit his position to coerce or manipulate people into participating in his research.
 Thus, participants must actively and freely volunteer to participate in the research.
 Coercing people and manipulating them to participate in research are two conditions that impugn on their dignity as human persons.
 Once any of these conditions exists, the participants are said not to have participated voluntarily.
 Non-voluntary participation also affects the confidence in the data generated from such participation.
-An example of coerced or manipulated participating will attract some punishment from his or her teacher.
-Again, when people are offered incentives to participate in a research is simply a manipulated research.
+An example of coerced or manipulated participation arises when a student participates in a research because he or she believes that not participating will attract some punishment from his or her teacher.
+Again, when people are offered incentives to participate in a research, such research is simply a manipulated research.